rdsea/ROHE/src/rohe/lib/utils/deployment/readme.md

 A microservice needs a deployment file (yaml) and a image (container image, e.g docker image) to be deployed on Kubernetes-like platform (K3s, KubeEdge, etc).

 ## Build a microservice
-Source code of each microservice is stored in a seperate folder with a Docker file.
+Source code of each microservice is stored in a separate folder with a Docker file.
 After building the image, it should be published in a public portal such as Dockerhub.
 ## Deployment file - yaml
 The deployment should specify an image containing the application which is built and published.
 For example: minhtribk12/ml_ubuntu:1.0 in Dockerhub